romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a key consideration when creating a release strategy for a GitHub Action?
+Q: What is a key consideration when creating a release strategy for a GitHub Action?
 <details><summary>Show the answer</summary><p>

 - **Implement versioning to track changes, facilitate backward compatibility, and manage releases effectively**